flathub-infra/documentation/docs/02-for-app-authors/05-submission.md

 ### Run the linter

-   Please run the [linter](/docs/for-app-authors/linter) once.
+   Please try to run the [linter](/docs/for-app-authors/linter) once locally.
 Consult the documentation for explanation of the errors.
 For certain errors you might need an [exception](/docs/for-app-authors/linter#exceptions).

-   Some linter errors regarding external icons, screenshots or screenshot files may happen in a local build but not on Flathub.
+   Some linter errors regarding external icons, screenshots or screenshot files may happen in a local build but not on Flathub CI.
 Those can be safely ignored.
 Feel free to ask for help with any linter issues.

    ```bash